 First of all, we’re sorry that you’re in this position.
 We know how hard you work, and you deserve to be paid for all of the hard work you do for your employer.

-Second, call us for a free consultation to talk about your case.
+Second, call us to talk about your case.

-Contact Our Minneapolis and St. Paul Unpaid Overtime Lawyers for a Free Consultation.
+Contact Our Minneapolis and St. Paul Unpaid Overtime Lawyers.